- Getting Around

 - Walking, With some of the best coastal paths in the country, walking these wont disappoint, with the stunning views on a sunny day.
 (Don’t forget the sunscreen)

-With much to do in and around the bay, check out the destinations below for a more thorough guide.
+From beaches, the Zoo’s & steam trains.
+With much to do in and around the bay, check out the destinations below for more of a thorough guide.

 For just a few pounds fish & chips are the traditional bite, just be aware of the seagulls.
 Plenty of places for a kebab, Indian or Asian food can be found for £6 at lunch times.
 Always Wetherspoons for a quick cheap meal.
 A sit down meal at a restaurant with table will probably cost you from £25 for a main course.
 (Eating out at restaurants will soon put a dent in your wallet, so you’ll want to avoid doing so all the time.)
 Best places to buy and cook your own basic groceries are Sainsbury’s, Morrison’s, Lidl and Aldi.
 If your hungover or just feeling really lazy then there’s Yeti Delivery that will pick up a takeaway and bring it to your door.